DormantLogician/chimera-cmake-template/COMPONENTS.md

 nothing - cannot contain any testable logic.

 #### Structure
-A class with only public getter and setter methods, constructors, and an implementation-defined data layout - it must be possible to explicitly set structure states for testing purposes.
-A class may non-virtually inherit from one or more other classes.
+A class with only public getter and setter methods, constructors, and an implementation-defined (if inside a public module) data layout - it must be possible to explicitly set structure states for testing purposes.
+A structure may non-virtually inherit from one or more other structures.